B1NARY-GR0UP/inquisitor/README.md

 # INQUISITOR

-> The inquisitor will record your crime.
+> Inquisitor will record your crime.